Creativity's lasting power

 Project awards are for undergraduate students planning to conduct research or pursue creative projects.

-UAF celebrates undergraduate research and creative activities every spring!All UAF undergraduate students are invited to present their work at this event.
-Research posters, presentations, displays and demonstrations of creative projects are welcome from every academic discipline.
+UAF celebrates undergraduate research and creative activities every spring!All UAF undergraduate students are invited to present their work at this event along with all the 2020 URSA awardees.

 Event details coming soon